 What is “Military Strong?”

-Beginning just before Armed Forces Day to Veterans Day (May 14 – Nov.
-11), Lewis and Clark County organizations, businesses, schools, government offices, and many others will challenge each other to become Military Strong by taking five online courses on military culture and then referring fellow entities to do the same.
+Beginning just before Armed Forces Day to Veterans Day, Lewis and Clark, Broadwater and Jefferson County organizations, businesses, schools, government offices, and many others will challenge each other to become Military Strong by taking five online courses on military culture and then referring fellow entities to do the same.

-This is the third year for the challenge in the Lewis and Clark area.
+This is the fourth year for the challenge in the area.

 Provided through the PsychArmor Institute’s Veteran-Ready Organization certification program, each free course is just 15 – 25 minutes and educates learners about the basics of military culture and how to talk to service members, veterans, and their families.
 Taking all five courses makes you Military Strong.